tutoriel étui à couteau en cuir

 11. WORK THE SPLIT SIDE OF THE LEATHER

-The ideal way to work on the split side of the leather would be to tint it with an airbrush so as not to soak the leather and "stain" the grain side.
-Here we are using Leather Dye Tan .
+The ideal way to work the crust side of the leather would be to dye it with an airbrush so as not to soak the leather and "stain" the grain side.
+Here, we use Leather Dye Tan dye.

-If you do not have an airbrush, we advise you to work the crust side only with Tokonole (black, brown or neutral).
+If you do not have an airbrush, we recommend working the crust side only with Tokonole (black, brown or neutral).

-For more information on dyeing leather with an airbrush, see our guide:
+For more information on dyeing leather with an airbrush, check out our guide:

 SEE THE AIRBRUSH GUIDE >